top of page

 Pooh waddled up to me, looking unusually serious for a bear with a sweet tooth.

 “Bruce,” he said quietly, “Piglet’s anxiety is running wild.
 His thoughts won’t slow down.
-It’s taking over his day.”
+They’re taking over his whole day.”

-With that knowledge, I created the Mental Health Warrior Program — a bold new SELF-HELP approach that puts YOU in charge!
-So you can take control of your emotions, triumph over challenges and build the life you really want.
+With that knowledge, I created the Mental Health Warrior Program — a bold new SELF-HELP approach that puts YOU in charge.
+So you can take charge of your emotions, triumph over challenges and build the life you really want.

-So I lit up with excitement and began explaining the “Swerve” Tool.
+So I took a breath, turned to Piglet and began explaining the “Swerve” Tool.

 How to Use the "Swerve" Tool